wagiminator/MCU-Flash-Tools/README.md

 ## chprog
 ### Description
-With this tool, almost all WCH microcontrollers (e.g. CH55x, CH32Fxxx, and CH32Vxxx) which have a factory-builtin bootloader (v2.x.x) can be flashed via USB.
+With this tool, almost all WCH microcontrollers (CH5xx, CH32Fxxx, CH32Vxxx, CH32Xxxx, and CH32Lxxx) which have a factory-builtin bootloader (v2.x.x) can be flashed via USB.

 ### Preparations
 On Linux you do not need to install a driver for the USB bootloader.
 However, by default Linux will not expose enough permission to upload your code.
 In order to fix this, open a terminal and run the following commands: